timscharfenort/Magisk/docs/details.md

 # Folder storing scripts that should be executed in post-fs-data mode
 POSTFSDATA_DIR=$SECURE_DIR/post-fs-data.d

-# Folder storing scripts that should be executed in service mode
+# Folder storing scripts that should be Exemplareted in service mode
 SERVICE_DIR=$SECURE_DIR/service.d

 # Magisk image, storing modules